kaktusas2598/Villain/README.md

 I use neovim with clangd LSP server for editing code.
 To build compilation database for clangd, so I can get great autocompletion use [bear](https://github.com/rizsotto/Bear).
 I also use [CMake](https://cmake.org/) for build

+## FIXME

+ * SpriteFont class - all glyphs are packed to single GL texture for performance and their sizes seem correct, but glyphs themselves are rendering weirdly